 TGax Editor: Change the note below and add a new paragraph as follows (#CID 3160):

-NOTE 2—If the RD responder is a VHT AP, the RD response burst can contain VHT MU PPDUs that might have TXVECTOR parameter NUM_USERS > 1.(11ac)
+NOTE 2—If the RD responder is a VHT AP, the RD response burst can contain VHT MU PPDUs that might have TXVECTOR parameter NUM_USERS > 1.
+If the RD responder is an HE AP, the RD response burst can contain HE MU MIMO PPDUs that might have TXVECTOR parameter NUM_USERS > 1.(#3160) (11ac)

 An example of an RD exchange sequence is given in O.3 (Example of an RD exchange sequence).